timothyfraser/foundations/README.md

 # foundations

-Course repository for SYSEN 5151: Foundations of Systems Engineering at Cornell University
+*Course repository for SYSEN 5151: Foundations of Systems Engineering at Cornell University*

 This repository contains starter materials and scaffolding for Foundations of Systems Engineering.
 Students will build end-to-end skills for modern systems development by completing exercises in four key areas, each located in a separate folder.

-You may use R, Python, or another language/framework of your choosing.
+You may use Python, R, or another language/framework of your choosing.
 Lessons and starter code will be provided in R and/or Python.
+You may even mix and match at times, writing an API in python and an App in R, etc.

 ---

 # 🔍 1.
 Query a Database

-Learn how to retrieve data from different types of sources:
+Learn how to retrieve data from dynamically updated databases, eg. Google Sheets, SQLite, MySQL, PostgreSQL, etc.

-Static databases (easy):

-.csv, .xlsx, or Google Sheets.

-Dynamic databases (moderate):

-Google Sheets → SQLite → MySQL or SQL.

 You'll write scripts that connect, retrieve, and clean the data for further use.
+Our examples will focus on Google Sheets, due to its ease of use.

 ---